Nissedal: Demographics

-Nissedal is the second-least populated municipality in Telemark.
+Nissedal has the second-lowest population of all municipalities in Telemark.
 According to Statistics Norway, Nissedal was home to 1,489 inhabitants in 2017, but had 2,246 cabins.
 28.2 percent of local residents lived on agricultural- or forestry properties.
 74.3 percent were members of Church of Norway as of 2017, while 10.7 percent were members of another religious community.
 The largest immigrant groups in 2018 (first and second generation) were from the Netherlands (35 people), Syria (22), Poland (21) and Denmark (16).

-Nissedal reached its highest population in the year 1850 when 1800 people resided in Nissedal.
+Nissedal reached its highest population in the year 1850 when 1,800 people resided in Nissedal.
 Large-scale emigration to the United States took place from 1840.
 Today, there are more people originating from Nissedal in the U.S. than in Norway.

 During the winter holiday season, Nissedal's population triples and occasionally quadruples.

 Recreation

 Located adjacent to Gautefall, Telemark County’s largest alpine center, Nissedal is primarily a winter destination.
 It is home to six cross-country skiing trails (loipes), including trails connecting Nissedal and Gautefall.
 Cross-country skiing trails are found throughout Nissedal, including at Kykjebygdheia, Fjone Høgfjell, Felle, Gautefallheia, and Vrådal.
 Opportunities for alpine skiing, snowblading, snowboarding, Telemark skiing, and mountain skiing are found at Vrådal Ski Center and Gautefall Alpine Center.
 Over 100 km (62 mi.) of marked cross country skiing trails are found at adjacent Gautefall.

 Summer activities include fishing, swimming, mountain climbing, hiking, mountain biking, kayaking, camping, and more.
 Many of Nissedal's 1,750 lakes are used for fishing, including Nisser Lake.
 The sandy shores of Nisser Lake is used for sunbathing, while the lake is used for swimming, boating, fishing and more.
 Perch, Trout, Lavaret and Arctic char are some of the fish species found in the lake.
 At the last count in 1991, Nisser Lake was home to 3.9 million fish.
 The fishing license in Fjone gives access to 20 lakes used for fishing as well as use of recreational boats and various lean-to and lavvos used for lodging.
 Lake Nisser is a popular destination for boating, canoeing, kayaking, and fishing.

-There are boat rentals by Nisser Lake, at Tjørull, and the Nidelva (River Nid).
-A ferry, Fjoneferja (M/F "Nissen"), has been operating at Nisser Lake since 1947 and is Norway's smallest cable ferry or the only cable ferry to still be operating in Norway.
+There are boat rentals by Nisser Lake, at Tjørull, and the river Nidelva.
+A ferry, Fjoneferja (M/F "Nissen"), has been operating at Nisser Lake since 1947 and is Norway's smallest cable ferry.
 It is one of few remaining active cable ferries in Norway, and connects Sundesodden to Fjone.
 Rock carvings, burial mounds and other remains of ancient civilization have been discovered surrounding Nisser Lake.

 Campgrounds include Sandnesodden, Vik (north of Kykjebygda), and Nisser Hyttegrend and Camping.